 Both cameras under consideration feature an APS-C sensor and have a format factor (sometimes also referred to as "crop factor") of 1.5.
 Within the spectrum of camera sensors, this places the review cameras among the medium-sized sensor cameras that aim to strike a balance between image quality and portability.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

-The two cameras under review do not only share the same sensor size, but also offer an identical resolution of 24 megapixel.
+The two cameras under review do not only share the same sensor size, but also offer an identical resolution of 24 megapixels.
 This similarity in sensor specs implies that both the D5300 and the D7200 have the same pixel density, as well as the same pixel size.
 It should, however, be noted that the D7200 is a somewhat more recent model (by 1 year and 4 months) than the D5300, and its sensor might have benefitted from technological advances during this time.
 Coming back to sensor resolution, it should be mentioned that neither of the two cameras has an anti-alias filter installed, so they are able to capture all the detail the sensor resolves.

-For most cameras, data on sensor performance has been reported by DXO Mark.
-This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
+Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
+This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
 Of the two cameras under consideration, the D7200 has a markedly higher DXO score than the D5300 (overall score 4 points higher), which will translate into better image quality.
-The advantage is based on 0.5 bits higher color depth, 0.7 EV in additional dynamic range, 0 stops of reduced low light sensitivity.
+The advantage is based on 0.5 bits higher color depth, 0.7 EV in additional dynamic range, and 0 stops of reduced low light sensitivity.
 The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.